Clinics Information and Application

 If you have questions about a particular clinic, please speak with or e-mail the faculty member in charge of that clinic, before or after the presentation.
 If you have questions about procedures, please call 212-854-4291, or e-mail email@example.com.

-If you are interested in taking a clinic in Fall 2017, please pay attention to the schedule below.
+If you are interested in taking a clinic in Spring 2018, please pay attention to the schedule below.
 It is designed to let you know, prior to pre-registration for other classes, whether you have been accepted into a clinic.
+We coordinate with Externship application deadlines.
+You will know your status with both categories before an acceptance is required from either.

 NOTE: this schedule was developed in conjunction with the Externship program.
 If you are asked to respond to an Externship offer before April 18, please contact the Clinic administrator Brenda Eberhart via email email@example.com.